City Nature Challenge 2025, iNaturalist (Ends April 28, 2025)

 On the second Monday of each month, the Friends of Inks Dam National Fish Hatchery conducts a bird survey led by a team of experts.
 All HLBWS members are welcome to help with the survey.
 Be sure to dress for the weather and bring all that you will need for the morning (water, sunscreen, bug spray, binoculars, etc.).
 For more information about the bird surveys, please use the “Contact Us” form found here.

-Full details and the link to register (registration opens to the public on Wednesday, January 15, 2025) can be found here.
+Full details and the link to register for the hike can be found here.
+Space is strictly limited so early registration is advised.

 Guided Bird Tour, Mitchell Lake Audubon Center (REPEATS weekly)